mjtsai1974/DevBlog/_posts/2018-03-05-prob-bound-symmetrization.md

 ## Prologue To The <font color="Red">Symmetrization</font>
 <p class="message">
-In machine, statistics, probability theory, the <font color="Red">symmetrization</font> is commonly used to <font color="OrangeRed">relate the random variables belonging to the same distribution</font>.
+In machine learning, statistics, probability theory, the <font color="Red">symmetrization</font> is commonly used to <font color="OrangeRed">relate the random variables belonging to the same distribution</font>.
 </p>

 ### The <font color="Red">Symmetrization</font>